-Feminist methodological theory argues that this stance, from subjective involvement and interest, may be preferable since the explicit nature of the author's involvement goes some way towards the production of 'accountable' knowledge (Cotterill and Letherby 1993, Fine

-1993, Letherby 2003, 2013, Katz Rothman 2007).
-Furthermore, Letherby suggests an auto/biographical approach explicitly includes awareness of self/other relationships and encourages reflection on power relationships within research; power in methodological choices will be an important theme of this paper.
-As such, I adopt a theorised subjectivity here (Letherby 2003; Letherby 2013), requiring 'the constant, critical interrogation of the author's personhood - both intellectual and personal - within the production of the knowledge.'
-(Letherby, 2013:6)
+Feminist methodological theory argues that this stance, from subjective involvement and interest, may be preferable since the explicit nature of the author's involvement goes some way towards the production of 'accountable' knowledge (Cotterill and Letherby, 1993; Fine, 1994; Letherby, 2003, 2014).
+Furthermore, Letherby suggests an auto/biographical approach explicitly includes awareness of self/other relationships and encourages reflection on power relationships within research; power in methodological choices will be an important theme of this article.
+As such, I adopt a theorised subjectivity here (Letherby, 2003, 2014), requiring 'the constant, critical interrogation of the author's personhood - both intellectual and personal - within the production of the knowledge'.
+(Letherby, 2014: 6)

-At least three areas of tension emerged from the knowledge exchange: the tension of status difference; the question of whether the methods and methodologies used to collect data are fit for purpose; and finally, the creative, subversive methodologies of community workers as they attempted to bridge the gaps between the requirements of funders and the delicate dance of a non-hierarchical, humane approach needed to maintain relationships with those using their services.
+At least three areas of tension emerged from the knowledge exchange: the tension of status difference; the question of whether the methods and methodologies used to collect data are fit for purpose, and finally, the creative, subversive methodologies of community workers as they attempted to bridge the gaps between the requirements of funders and the delicate dance of a non-hierarchical, humane approach needed to maintain relationships with those using their services.
 The knowledge of community workers is seldom given due credence and yet, they were precisely the group holding together these tensions, with a wealth of experience in balancing the demands of funders with the sensitivity of service users.
 Their voices are rarely heard.
 'Making it Count' sought to address this.